► Kia’s flagship performance model updated for 2020

 ► New infotainment systems and subtle exterior makeover

-Kia has released details of its upcoming Stinger facelift.
-The flagship fastback sits at the top of the Kia tree in terms of its performance focus – further confirmed by the brand dropping the two lowlier powertrains from the model range and surging forward with only the car’s 3.3-litre petrol V6.
+Kia has confirmed pricing of its facelifted Stinger.
+The flagship fastback sits at the top of the Kia tree in terms of its performance focus – further confirmed by the brand dropping the two lowlier powertrains from the model range and surging forward with only the car’s 3.3-litre petrol V6, yours for £42k.

 That V6 enjoys a power bump of 3bhp thanks to a new exhaust.
 It’s set to sound rather more exciting than before, though – with bigger-bore tailpipes and a butterfly valve within the exhaust that can open and close for a subdued engine note in Eco or Comfort mode and (Kia promises) and ‘more prominent, deeper exhaust note in Sport’.